What Is Tantra?

 In this work, you often receive more when you slow down and do less.

-Tantra is something you do.
-It’s what you return to again and again – in how you show up to your life.
-How you breathe, how you feel into the moment, how you lean in instead of close.
+Tantra is not something you do.
+It’s what you return to – again and again – in how you show up to your life.
+How you breathe, how you feel into the moment, how you lean in instead of pull away.

 That’s where it begins.

-And that’s where more of you becomes revealed – through the unfolding.
+And that’s how more of you reveals itself.

 Comments +